 Although both share applications at home, you should know that Dekton, due to its composition, also allows its use outdoors.
-You can use it on facades, on floors and high-traffic areas, commercial premises, and even in swimming pools.
+You can use it on facades, floors, high-traffic areas, commercial premises, and swimming pools.

-In the first place, this material does not fade over time nor due to climatic changes.
+In the first place, this material does not fade over time or due to climatic changes.
 Second, it can be exposed to sunlight because it has high UV resistance.
-Third, it can get wet, and it will not wear out, deteriorate or change its colour.
+Third, it can get wet and will not wear out, deteriorate or change its colour.
 Today, porcelain is considered one of the most resilient materials on the market.
-Its indoors use is similar: it can be used on floors or as wall tiles without fear of wear and tear since it does not scratch.
-Also, you can install it and without joints, an excellent addition to its aesthetics in large format.
+Its indoor use is similar: it can be used on floors or as wall tiles without fear of wear and tear since it does not scratch.
+Also, you can install it without joints, an excellent addition to its aesthetics in a large format.

 Let’s now talk about Silestone or quartz worktops.